 - Key receipt list.
 In many cases these lists include the number of remote controls etc.

 - Property inspections sheet.
 It is important to note on the inspection sheet the condition of the floor and wall coverings, whether they are new or not.

 - Photos of the condition of the property at the time of move-in.

 It is important to note that the property inspection sheet should be completed at the move-in inspection and signed by all parties present.
 A copy will also be left for you to complete and add any extra noteworthy items you find after moving in.
 The deadline for submission of this sheet will be clearly written on the sheet – please be sure to return it by fax so that the date of submission will be printed on the sheet.These documents will be required at the move-out inspection in order to confirm any conflict in recollections.

 Extent of renovations:

 Please find below a guideline as to the extent of renovations.
-You should read this carefully and be aware of the ‘penalties’ for damage clause in the contract.
+You should read this carefully and be aware of the ‘penalties’ for damage clause.